WebReflection/micro-repl/README.md

   // write any string directly to the board
   write: (code: string) => Promise<void>;
   // eval any code (no output while processing)
+  // if the end of the `code` is a reference, it tries
+  // to json serialize it and parse it back as result
   eval: (code: string) => Promise<void>;
 }
 ```